mattemoore/OutilFrancaisOral/README.md

 This script will:
 - Check if Docker or equivalent is running
-- Verify the existence of a `.env` file in the AudioToText directory
+- Verify the existence of a `.env` file in the API directory
 - Start both services in the correct order
 - Provide URLs to access each service
 - Offer an option to view logs